-Chief of Airforce address at the National Ceremony
+Chief of Air Force - Address at the Anzac Day National Ceremony

 (This is Ngannawal country.
 Today we meet on Ngunnawal country.)

 I acknowledge the Ngunnawal people, Traditional Custodians of this land, and I pay my respects to their Elders past, present and emerging.
 I extend that respect to Aboriginal and Torres Strait Islander peoples who have served our nation in both peace and war.

 Since 1916, our nation has come together to commemorate the sacrifices of the Australians who landed, fought and died on the beaches and cliffs of Gallipoli.